neur(o)-

 Nerves or the nervous system.

-[Greek neuron, nerve, sinew, tendon.]
+Greek neuron, nerve, sinew, tendon.

 This form appears widely in medicine and related fields.
 Neuralgia (Greek algos, pain) is a pain along the course of a nerve, often in the head or face; neurasthenia is an ill-defined medical condition characterized by lassitude, headache, and irritability; the adjective neuromuscular refers to nerves and muscles.
 Neurology is the study of the anatomy, functions, and organic disorders of nerves and the nervous system.
 A neuron is a specialized cell transmitting nerve impulses; a neuroleptic drug tends to reduce nervous tension by depressing nerve functions.
 A neurosis in medical usage is a relatively mild mental illness that is not caused by organic disease, while in non-technical use it refers to excessive and irrational anxiety or obsession (adjective neurotic).
 The form appears in several compound terms for medical sub-specialities, such as neurophysiology and neuropharmacology.
 The usual adjective is neural.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.